 One of the selling points of inflatable canoes is how easy they are to transport when deflated.
 This feature varies between inflatable canoe models, but a general rule of thumb is that they should be portable enough to fit a storage bag.

-Most inflatable canoes are made of one of three materials namely; PVC, Nitrylon, and Hypalon.
+Most inflatable canoes are made of one of three materials, namely, PVC, Nitrylon, or Hypalon.
 Each one has unique features and downsides, so pick the one you’re most comfortable with.

 This is the material found in many advanced inflatable canoes.
-This synthetic plastic is durable and highly resistant to damage by extreme temperature, UV rays, and chemicals.
-However, it is not as resistant to abrasion as PVCs.
+This synthetic plastic is durable and highly resistant to damage by extreme temperatures, UV rays, and chemicals.
+However, it is not as resistant to abrasion as PVC.

 All the inflatable canoe perks and features in the world will not matter if you’re not comfortable inside it.
 An inflatable canoe is mostly a recreational vessel, and nothing about recreation says pain or discomfort.
 For maximum comfort in your canoe, you need to consider two factors: internal space and seats.